MahatiMadhira/MultiThreadedWebCrawler/README.md

 # Future Work
 1. I plan to display the scraped URL's in a GUI.
 I have already written the code but am yet to integrate the GUI with the database.
-2. I am yet to check if my web crawler goes through loops when visiting links.
+2. I am yet to check if my web crawler goes through loops when visiting links by using MD5 hashing.

 # Results
 <img width="1470" alt="Screen Shot 2022-12-18 at 3 12 35 AM" src="https://user-images.githubusercontent.com/93003959/208289151-3bb58a4c-b884-42e4-897c-9be1e5394dcb.png">